 - include the person's signature and/or picture

-Secondary ID examples can include credit cards, bank cards, university or college student ID cards, Canadian Blood Services donor cards, Aeroplan cards or other ID that include an imprint of the person's name and either the person's signature or the person's picture.
+Secondary ID examples can include credit cards, bank cards, university or college student ID cards, interim driver's licences (issued by ICBC), BC Transit ProPASSes, Canadian Blood Services donor cards, Transport Canada's Pleasure Craft Operator's Cards, Aeroplan cards or other ID that include an imprint of the person's name and either the person's signature or the person's picture.

 Check each piece of ID carefully.
 Some of the enhanced security features of the new British Columbia Drivers Licenses and Identification Cards include:

 Click on a heading to reveal more text.

 A stamped, holographic foil featuring a whale, the provincial coat of arms and provincial logo.

 A printing that is visible only under a magnifying glass and written in a unique pattern.

 These designs only appear under a black light.

 This stripe contains the same information as printed on the identification card.
 Card readers are available to scan this information.